Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế18/01/2024

-On January 17, Pakistan withdrew its ambassador in Tehran, expelled the Iranian ambassador in Islamabad, and suspended all high-level visits between the two countries after Iran launched an airstrike on Pakistani territory, claiming to be "destroying terrorists."
+On January 17, Pakistan withdrew its ambassador in Tehran, expelled the Iranian ambassador in Islamabad, and suspended all high-level visits between the two countries after Iran launched an airstrike on Pakistani territory under the pretext of "destroying terrorism".

 Iran xác nhận tấn công một 'nhóm khủng bố' ở Pakistan, Islamabad trục xuất Đại sứ

-Diplomatic relations between Pakistan and Iran have become strained following Iran's airstrike on Pakistani territory on January 16.
+Diplomatic relations between Pakistan and Iran became tense after Iran launched an airstrike on Pakistani territory on January 16.
 (Source: Daily Beast)

 Iranian Foreign Minister Hossein Amir-Abdollahian confirmed on January 17 that the country's military had carried out attacks against an "Iranian terrorist group", after neighboring Pakistan said the attacks had killed two local children.